TheGrol/goonOS/README.md

-# goonOS

-This is the First Iteration of goonOS, an Operating System by goons, for goons.
+# goonOS, an Operating System for goons, by goons

 There's not really much to it right now, but it's planned to be incredibly lightweight and accessible
 -----------------------